Page: 1 2

 Download this section as a print-friendly PDF document.

-Under the DPA 1998, there are different legal requirements for contracts depending on which country the data will be held in.
+Under Data Protection legislation, there are different legal requirements for contracts depending on which country the data will be held in.
 The most important distinctions are whether information will be held:

 - within the EEA